PDF417/pdf417-android/README.md

 * `focusCamera` - requests camera to perform autofocus.
 If camera does not support autofocus feature, method does nothing.
 Note that camera has to be loaded for this method to work.
 * `isCameraTorchSupported` - returns `true` if camera supports torch flash mode.
 Note that camera has to be loaded for this method to work.
 * `setTorchEnabled` - if torch flash mode is supported on camera, this method can be used to enable/disable torch flash mode.
 If operation is successful, method returns true.
 Note that camera has to be loaded for this method to work.
+* `getCameraType` - returns the type of currently opened camera (either back facing or front facing).
+If no camera is currently in use, method return `null`.
+This information is useful for adapting UI to mirrored camera preview when front facing camera is used.

 ## Troubleshooting